 Motherboard: A motherboard is mainly designed for installing all the other hardware components with all the necessary ports for CPU, GPU, RAM, storage, etc.

 PC Case: It’s actually the part that covers up a whole system and gives it proper form.
-You can call it chassis, tower, housing, or enclosure of your entire computer.
+You can call it the chassis, tower, housing, or enclosure of your entire computer.

 Finally, Let’s Build A Gaming PC